GoogleChrome/web.dev/content/accessible/what-is-accessibility/index.md

 - Cognitive

-Planning for accessibility means thinking about users who are experiencing some type of impairment or disability in one or more of these categories — and bear in mind that that experience might be non-physical or temporary.
-For instance, trying to read a screen outside during a bright, sunny day, or operating a device one-handed while carrying a cup of coffee.
+Planning for accessibility means thinking about users who are experiencing some type of impairment or disability in one or more of these categories.
+Bear in mind that that experience might be non-physical or temporary — for instance, trying to read a screen outside during a bright, sunny day or operating a device one-handed while carrying a cup of coffee.

-When you plan for these situations upfront, you end up with an experience that is more robust, and works for more users regardless of their ability or context.
+When you plan for these situations upfront, you end up with an experience that is more robust and works for more users regardless of their ability or context.

 ### Vision

 Vision impairments range from limited or low vision to complete blindness.
-Users with low vision may use a combination of screen magnification, high contrast themes, or text-to-speech to access content.
+Users with low vision may use a combination of screen magnification, high contrast themes, and text-to-speech to access content.
 Some users may rely on a screen reader or braille display to navigate a page, perform actions, and read descriptions of content and controls.